ChienChihYeh/vue-cornerstone-demo/README.md

 [DICOM Library](https://www.dicomlibrary.com/)

-[vue-cornerstone-project](https://github.com/ChienChihYeh/vue-cornerstone-project) - code example for adding JWT authentication to image loaders
+[vue-cornerstone-project](https://github.com/ChienChihYeh/vue-cornerstone-project) - a code example for adding JWT authentication to image loaders

 ### Side Note

-Let me know you've come across another interesting demo, found other resources, or have ideas for improving this one!
+I created this demo because I haven't seen any online demo for integrating Cornerstone3D into a Vue application, and I hope this demo would be of help to kickstart your Vue-Cornerstone3D projects.
+Let me know if you've come across another interesting demo, found other resources, or have ideas for improving this one!